MThogersen/AutoHandSimulator/README.md

 ## Contributions

 New to old:
+- HotFix for OpenXR freeze frame issue -> [MThogersen](https://github.com/MThogersen)
+    - OpenXR did not work as intended when an HMD was running (AutohandSim didn't turn off, resulting in the first frame being frozen), this fix removes a check in the beginning of the code which eliminates this problem.
+Tested 20/04/2022 in Unity 2021.2.16f.
+    - Removed option to run simulator while running an HMD as this was never properly implemented
+---
 - Updated default controls -> [MThogersen](https://github.com/MThogersen)
     - Changed the default control mode to lock the cursor to the game view (FPS style control) until either: ESC is pressed or the LMB is pressed
     - Original control mode (with no cursor lock) is made available through "Cursor Lock" option.